 I have few complaints about the CSL Elite's force feedback.
-However, the one incongruity I did notice was that, unlike some models, there appears to be no "rumble" of the wheel itself, with all feedback provided by the main base motors.
+However, the one incongruity I did notice was that, unlike some models, there is no "rumble" of the wheel itself, with all feedback provided by the main base motors.

 The Fanatec CSL Elite is the best racing wheel I’ve used.
 It’s smoother, more powerful and its pedal set is excellent.

 Would I buy one?
 I’m not so sure.
-There’s a real risk of upgrade-itis with the Fanatec, as you may end up wanting a new steering wheel after six months or so, and the cheapest Alcantara/leather model costs 299 euros (£254).
+There’s a real risk of upgrade-itis with the Fanatec, as you may end up wanting a new steering wheel after six months or so, and the cheapest Alcantara/leather model costs 229 euros (around £200).
 I’m not sure my bank account can handle Fanatec CSL Elite ownership.

 However, if virtual racing is one of your main hobbies, the upgrades over the Thrustmaster TX and its brothers are real.
 To get something better, you’ll have to save up even more for a direct drive wheel such as the $1,299 SimXperience AccuForce or Thrustmaster’s elusive, upcoming GT Sport.
 And who knows then that might arrive.